A Program to Support the Peace Corps Community

 The participants can find validation and support for their concerns.
 And the group participants are expected to respect the private stories shared within the group.

-Since no one knows the nuances and challenges of Peace Corps service better than other RPCVs, the sessions will be led by RPCVs as peers.
+These are not formal therapy sessions.
+RPCVs facilitate these sessions as peers.
 While there may be participants with a professional health background in every virtual peer support session, their participation is first and foremost as RPCVs and peers.